Mack Park: Fire

 In July 1929, the Kansas City Monarchs were in Detroit to play a doubleheader with the Stars.
 Two days of heavy rain left the ball field with standing water and threatened to postpone the July 7 game.
 Roesink, working with the grounds crew, ordered gasoline to be spread on the field for eventual ignition to dry out the field and save the game from cancellation.
 After dispersing as much gasoline as they needed, the grounds crew stored the spare cans below the wooden bleachers.
 It is thought that a discarded cigarette butt accidentally ignited the gasoline on the field.
 Flames quickly spread to the storage area, resulting in a raging fire that engulfed the wooden framework of the stadium.
 No one died in the blaze; however 106 to 222 were reported injured when the grandstand area collapsed.

 The Stars finished the season at Hamtramck Stadium, situated between Gallagher, Roosevelt, Jacob, and Conant streets in Hamtramck.
-Their last season of play saw the Stars playing games at Dequindre Park, located on Dequindre, two blocks north of Davison Rd in Hamtramck.
+Their last season of play saw the Stars playing games at Dequindre Park, located on Dequindre, two blocks north of Davison Rd in Detroit.
 Dequindre Park was also called Linton Field, or Cubs Park.